 If your organization has core users or has the ability to add core users, you're on this version.
-If you don't, you're on the "New Relic One without core users" version.
+If you don't, you're on the version of pricing without core users.
 For tips on determining which version you're on, see Pricing versions.

 Some New Relic organizations that existed before January 12, 2022, have an option for opting in to the newer core user release via an acceptance form called the "core amendment."
 For some organizations, this acceptance process is in the UI, found on the Manage your plan UI page.
 The New Relic user that accepts this amendment from the UI is stating that they're authorized to accept the terms of that amendment for their organization.

 If your organization is switching from our original pricing model to the core version of pricing (by accepting either the core amendment or the addition of core users to an existing order), you have a seven-day grace period, during which your users' user type won't affect billing.
 This gives you time to decide how to edit your users' user type.
 When the grace period ends, the new billing calculation rules apply.
 The grace period only happens once for an organization: upon the transition from the original pricing model to the core version of pricing.

 When you're ready to adjust your users' user type, how you do that depends on which user model your users are on (learn how to determine your user model):